 - For late night steaks and whiskey, look no further than The Islander.
 They feature amazing grass-fed beef from the Pacific Northwest and a beautiful bar full of whiskey.
 They also offer delicious sustainably sourced seafood and free-range chicken.
 The Islander is popular destination for attendees and actors of our local playhouse, Bainbridge Performing Arts (BPA), a must-do on your romantic getaway.
 Since 1956, BPA has served as the heart of our local artistic community, and thrives on the spirit and energy of artists, writers, directors and musicians both local and national.

 - Open late on the weekends, Doc’s Marina Grill is a relaxed waterfront restaurant offering fantastic views of the marina from their heated and enclosed deck seating, appropriate for year-round enjoyment.
-A very popular destination for tourists, they offer scrumptious American cuisine with a seafood emphasis and a delicious martini bar.
+A very popular destination, they offer scrumptious American cuisine with a seafood emphasis and a delicious martini bar.

 There's More to Explore

 Roam around the island for a change of scenery and to sample more diverse and delicious delights.

 Lynwood Center and the south side of the island have a handful of dining options worth checking out.